RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros-motion-server-framework.md

 For example - your task is to send a robot to an x,y position.
 You send a target waypoint, then move on to other running tasks while the robot is reaching towards the waypoint.
 Till your robot reaches the target, you will periodically receive the ROS messages (like current x,y position of the robot, the time elapsed, etc).
 Based on this information, you can check the status of that task and if it is not getting executed properly you can terminate it in between or if something more important comes up (like stop/brake command as some obstacle is detected), you can cancel this task and preempt the new task.<br />

 ROS actions architecture is explained in more detail [here](http://wiki.ros.org/actionlib).
-Going through few [ROS tutorials on action server](http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Server%20using%20the%20Execute%20Callback%20%28Python%29) will help you in understanding upcoming section better.
+Going through a few [ROS tutorials on action server](http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Server%20using%20the%20Execute%20Callback%20%28Python%29) will help you in understanding upcoming section better.

 ## ROS Motion Server Framework
 ROS motion server framework makes writing new task simpler and easy.
-In this framework, client sends request via ROS Simple Action Client where `action_type` defines which task to run.
-There is a task manager which manages lifecycle of the task by interfacing with the user defined task config library to check and construct tasks.
+In this framework, the client sends a request via ROS Simple Action Client where `action_type` defines which task to run.
+There is a task manager which manages the lifecycle of the task by interfacing with the user-defined task config library to check and construct tasks.
 It also manages cancelation, abortion, failure, etc. and reports task ending state back to the Action Client.<br />
 Now we will discuss task config in detail.
 User needs to define a task handler with three key methods:
-- wait_until_ready : blocks for a specified timeout until all dependencies are ready, or throws an exception if dependencies fail within timeout.<br />
+- wait_until_ready: blocks for a specified timeout until all dependencies are ready, or throws an exception if dependencies fail within timeout.<br />
-- check_request : checks that the incoming request is valid; if so, returns an instance of the requested task. <br />
+- check_request: checks that the incoming request is valid; if so, return an instance of the requested task. <br />
-- handle : handles the provided (by task) state and command. <br />
+- handle: handle the provided (by task) state and command. <br />

 Additional implementation details can be found from [here](https://github.com/asaba96/robot_motions_server_ros).